-Note 11 - Liquidity and Availability of Financial Assets
+Note 10 - Liquidity and Availability of Financial Assets

 As part of the WSBA's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-In addition, as of September 30, 2022 and 2021 the WSBA has an operating reserve that had a balance of \$2.0 million and \$1.5 million, respectively.
+In addition, as of both September 30, 2023 and 2022 the WSBA has an operating reserve that had a balance of \$2.0 million.
 This is a governing board-designated reserve with the objective of setting funds aside to be drawn upon in the event of financial distress or an immediate liquidity need resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities.
 The operating reserve funds are held in lower-risk cash and money market securities.
-The operating reserve balance is included in the cash and cash equivalents in the consolidated statements of financial position.
+The operating reserve balance is included in cash and cash equivalents in the consolidated statements of financial position.